 Seed Library

-The goal of the Marple Seed Library is to nurture and grow the local community of gardeners and seed savers.
-Our seeds are open-pollinated and non-GMO.
-They include vegetables, flowers, and herbs, with several historic and native varieties as well.
-This project was made possible with support from: Jacob H. and Troop 122, The Library Foundation of Delaware County, and Seed Savers Exchange.
+The goal of Marple Library’s Seed Library is to nurture and grow a local community of gardeners and seed savers.
+Our seeds are open-pollinated and do not include genetically modified organisms (GMOs).
+We offer a variety of vegetables, flowers, and herbs, including several historic and native varieties.
+This project was made possible with support from Jacob H. and Troop 122, the Library Foundation of Delaware County, and Seed Savers Exchange.

 How to Use Our Seed Library